hadv/ethaura/CONTRIBUTING.md

-# Contributing to EthAura
+# Contributing to ΞTHΛURΛ

-Thank you for your interest in contributing to EthAura!
+Thank you for your interest in contributing to ΞTHΛURΛ!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct